industrial-edge/machine-insight/docs/Installation.md

 Select the newly created PLC including all the tags and click 'Deploy' to save the configuration and start the project.

-**Important to know:**
-The alarms can only be activated when creating the data source.
+> The alarms can only be activated when creating the data source.
 It is not possible to add them afterwards!

 ## Configure IIH Essentials